rioualen/gene-regulation/doc/environments.rst

 Appliances usually have a limited amount of disk space (up to 10 or 20Go).
 If the instance to be run necessitates disk space, you have to create a virtual disk (vDisk) prior to launching it.
+Depending on the type of account that you have, you'll have a certain amount of storage space available.
-By default, the capacity of storage granted to a user is 250Go, which can be divided into as many vDisks as necessary.
+This space can be divided into as many vDisks as you want.

 When instantiating an appliance, you can chose to attach one of these vDisks to the virtual machine.

 1. Click *New vDisk* button.